ikram-hamizi/CollaborativeFiltering/README.md

 - The project can be tested on Git Actions by clicking on "Actions" here on this repository and running the available workflow.
 - The workflow is defined in `.github/workflows/setup.yml`
 - The default userID used for this test is userId=330
-- TODO: add cuda installation to `setup.yml` to train the NCF model.
+- _TODO:_ add cuda installation to `setup.yml` to train the NCF model using git actions.

 ### Test 2: Docker Image